-The Project Narrative must be double-spaced, on 8.5" x 11" paper with 1" margins on both sides, and a standard font size of no less than 11 point, Times New Roman or Arial.
+The Project Narrative must be double-spaced, on 8.5" x 11" paper with 1" margins on all sides, and a standard font size of no less than 11 point, Times New Roman or Arial.
 The entirety of the Project Narrative, including tables, graphics, and headings must be double-spaced.
-You can use smaller font sizes to complete the Standard Forms and Sample Formats outside of the Project Narrative section, such as the Project Work Plan and Budget Narrative/Justification.
+You can use smaller font sizes to complete the Standard Forms and Sample Formats outside of the Project Narrative section, such as the Project Work Plans and Budget Narrative/Justifications.
 Twenty (20) pages is the maximum length allowed.

-The Project Work Plan, Letters of Commitment, Vitae of Key Personnel, Project Map, Organizational Chart, and Budget Narrative/Justification are not counted as part of the Project Narrative for purposes of the 20-page limit.
+The Project Work Plan, Letters of Support/Commitment, Vitae of Key Personnel, Project Map, Organizational Chart, and Budget Narrative/Justification are not counted as part of the Project Narrative for purposes of the 20-page limit.

-Applicants must document all of their source material.
+Applicants must document all source material.
 If any text, language, and/or materials are from another source, the applicant must make it clear the material is being quoted and where the text comes from.
 The applicant must also cite any sources when they include numbers, ideas, or other material that are not their own.

 The Project Narrative is the most important part of the application since it will be used as the primary basis to determine whether your project meets the minimum requirements for grants under the authorizing statutes.
 The Project Narrative should provide a clear and concise description of your project.
+See Appendix E for resources on writing a grant application.